 Landlords are required to make and pay for any repairs to make the unit livable that are not caused by the tenant.

-- Landlord access.
-Tenants are required to give the landlord access to the property to make necessary repairs.
+- Landlord Access – Tenants are required to give the landlord access to the property to make necessary repairs.
 However, a landlord must give tenants 48 hours’ notice unless it’s an emergency.
+Landlords should enter the premises at reasonable times, between the hours of 9am and 9pm are considered reasonable, except in emergency cases.

 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Sue for damages – tenants can sue the landlord for damages for the latter’s failure to comply with their duty as a landlord.
+- Lawsuit– Tenants can sue the landlord for damages for the latter’s failure to comply with their duty as a landlord.

 It is illegal for a landlord to retaliate against a tenant by establishing or changing terms of a rental agreement, raising the rent or threatening to bring an action against a tenant who:

-- complained to the landlord of a violation of Vermont’s Residential Rental Agreements Laws or Fair Housing Law; or
+- Complained to the landlord of a violation of Vermont’s Residential Rental Agreements Laws or Fair Housing Law.